ShuaiWW/USRP/README.md

 # USRP
-This is a simple tutorial for fresh men working with USRP
+This is a simple tutorial for fresh men working with USRP.
+For more details, you can read: https://github.com/ShuaiWW/USRP/wiki